hyperledger-archives/indy-sdk/docs/migration-guides/migration-guide-1.11.0-1.12.0.md

 #### Anoncreds API

-As we have released Fully-Qualified identifiers, we can work with both identifier formats in a compatible way.
+As we have released *EXPERIMENTAL* Fully-Qualified identifiers, we can work with both identifier formats in a compatible way.

-The new function [indy_to_unqualified](https://github.com/hyperledger/indy-sdk/blob/v1.12.0/libindy/src/api/did.rs#L729) was added.
+The new function [indy_to_unqualified](https://github.com/hyperledger/indy-sdk/blob/v1.12.0/libindy/src/api/anoncreds.rs#L2378) was added.
 This function gets unqualified form of a fully-qualified identifier.
 This function can accept the following entities:
 * DID
 * SchemaId
 * CredentialDefinitionId
 * RevocationRegistryId
+* Schema
+* CredentialDefinition
+* RevocationRegistryDefinition
 * CredentialOffer
+* CredentialRequest
 * ProofRequest

 Let's consider Credential Issuance and Proof Presentation for different cases.